I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 That’s what I’d become.
-I wanted to become a “competitive swimmer like the athletes now diving in.
+I wanted to become a “competitive swimmer” one just like the athletes now diving in.

-I jumped into the chilly water, pulled on my goggles and pushed off the wall and followed, like the caboose of a train.
-We stroked our way along the lane lines in a circular pattern, up the right side lane, back the right side.
-They did flip turns.
+I jumped into the chilly water, pushed off the wall and followed, like the caboose of a train.
+We stroked our way forward in a circular pattern, up the right side lane, back the right side.
+The others “flipped” their turns.
 I did open turns –grabbing an extra breath of precious oxygen at each side of the pool.
 We swam drills such as pulling with just one arm.
 I took the easy way out and put on flippers.

 Often, I reached for a pair of paddles to keep up.
 If another swimmer mentioned my use of cheating with the paddles and flippers, I remarked about my hip replacement surgery last year.
 The truth however, was that I was in one of life’s deep ruts.
 My Dad passed away and I was selling his house.
 My children were grown and had their own lives.
 My wife, an amazingly upbeat and caring spouse was fit and looked decades younger than her age, but I was mired in a fog of anxiety and depression.